chinapedia/wikipedia.abstract.en/Page/Labour_economics.md

 where _Y_ is total income and the right side is the wage rate.

-Effects of a wage increase
 _Effects of a wage increase_

 If the wage rate increases, this individual's constraint line pivots up from X,Y₁ to X,Y₂.
 He/she can now purchase more goods and services.
 His/her utility will increase from point A on IC₁ to point B on IC₂.
 To understand what effect this might have on the decision of how many hours to work, one must look at the income effect and substitution effect.

 The wage increase shown in the previous diagram can be decomposed into two separate effects.
 The pure income effect is shown as the movement from point A to point C in the next diagram.
 Consumption increases from Y_(A) to Y_(C) and – since the diagram assumes that leisure is a normal good – leisure time increases from X_(A) to X_(C).
 (Employment time decreases by the same amount as leisure increases.)

-The Income and Substitution effects of a wage increase _The Income and Substitution effects of a wage increase_
+_The Income and Substitution effects of a wage increase_

 But that is only part of the picture.
 As the wage rate rises, the worker will substitute away from leisure and into the provision of labour—that is, will work more hours to take advantage of the higher wage rate, or in other words substitute away from leisure because of its higher opportunity cost.
 This substitution effect is represented by the shift from point C to point B. The net impact of these two effects is shown by the shift from point A to point B. The relative magnitude of the two effects depends on the circumstances.
 In some cases, such as the one shown, the substitution effect is greater than the income effect (in which case more time will be allocated to working), but in other cases the income effect will be greater than the substitution effect (in which case less time is allocated to working).
 The intuition behind this latter case is that the individual decides that the higher earnings on the previous amount of labour can be "spent" by purchasing more leisure.

-The Labour Supply curve
 _The Labour Supply curve_

 If the substitution effect is greater than the income effect, an individual's supply of labour services will increase as the wage rate rises, which is represented by a positive slope in the LABOUR SUPPLY CURVE (as at point E in the adjacent diagram, which exhibits a positive wage elasticity).
 This positive relationship is increasing until point F, beyond which the income effect dominates the substitution effect and the individual starts to reduce the amount of labour hours he supplies (point G) as wage increases; in other words, the wage elasticity is now negative.